SReedJohnson/solar-farm-semantic-segmentation/README.md

 ## Solar Farm Semantic Segmentation

 This project applies a U-Net convolutional neural network (CNN) to detect and segment solar farms in aerial imagery.
-It's the final practicum project for the MSDS program at Regis University, developed by Reed Johnson.
+It's the final practicum project for the MSDS program at Regis University, developed by Reed Johnson ([LinkedIn](https://www.linkedin.com/in/sreedjohnson)).

 ## Project Overview